drand/website/docs/operate/local-deploy.md

 # Local deploy

 If you want to test things out before deploying to production servers, follow this guide to deploy three drand nodes quickly on your local machine.
+All the steps in this guide are intended to be ran on one local computer.
+Some commands need to be ran in their own terminal windows, and they must stay open while waiting for commands from _other_ terminal windows to finish.
+With this in mind, keep a look out for where the steps say commands should be ran.

 ## Set up your drand nodes